 Dr. Hartiens, [email protected]

 Michelle Smith, LGSW is a therapist for Mountaineer Behavioral Health.
-She has over 10 years of experience in Social Work and earned her Masters of Social Work degree in 2013 from West Virginia University.
-Michelle has experience working with substance abuse, crisis intervention, children, adolescents, and adults.
-She also has experience in teaching college courses in the areas of Human Services, Criminal Justice, and Psychology.
-She uses a cognitive behavioral approach along with dedication, patience, and positive encouragement to help others improve their attitudes and well-being.
+Michelle enjoys working with couples, children, and families.
+She has over ten years of experience in Social Work and earned her Masters of Social Work degree from West Virginia University in 2013.
+Michelle has experience working in the disciplines of addiction, attachment/adoption, foster parents, crisis intervention, trauma, and parent education with couples, families, children, adolescents, and adults.

 Michelle Smith, [email protected]